 Prior to Asbury Crist coached at Anderson County High School from 1980-1995 and at West Jessamine High School from 2000-2010.
 He has coached three State Champions in cross country and 22 individual State Champions in track & field, including five in the mile.

 Crist was named 1983 Kentucky Girls Cross Country Coach of the Year and earned the Scholastic Coach National High School Coaching Award in 1989.
 He has been named Regional Coach of the Year 21 times in either cross country or track & field and was inducted into the Kentucky Track & Cross Country Coaches Association Hall of Fame in 1998.

-Along with his wife Sarahlynn he has four children, the youngest three currently compete on the cross country team.
-The family currently resides in Wilmore.
+Along with his wife Sarahlynn he has four children and currently resides in Wilmore.